Friday, May 27, 2016

 Now usually I'd only last another 7 minutes from that point and then cool down (I was almost 300 pounds at the time...), but I figured out something.
 If I could get past the initial 5-6 minutes I could do my cardio!
 I further went down the road of, its only 5 minutes!
 That's not so much!
 Anyone can do 5 minutes that's not so bad!

 Fast forward 10 years (or so) and I still use this trick today!
 I've run a half marathon using this trick.
 In fact I used it this morning!
 I was 45 minutes and 6 miles in to a run on the treadmill.
 I didn't want to do anymore.
 I was tired, and I could already taste my after workout refuel.
 But I said to myself, come on Alex, just do five more minutes.
 It's five minutes, that's not too much longer!
 I ended up doing that a few more times pushing myself to 9.5 miles over and hour and ten minutes!
 Maybe that's not super quick, but believe me its one of my better times!

-The best part about the trick is that it doesn't just work for exercise it works for your diet too!
+The best part about the trick is that it doesn't just work for exercise it works for your diet and climbing too!
 I did a juice fast a year or so ago.
 I used the same trick with the mindset of "It's only a week.
 I can do this for a week!
 It's not that long!", and you know what?
 It wasn't!
 I ended up doing it for two!
-So if you're dragging don't feel like exercising or sticking to your diet, just break it down to a tiny time frame.
+I've used the same trick when sending my first 5.12.
+I was pumped out of my mind and wanting to yell take down to my belayer.
+I told myself to just try to make it to the next bolt.
+Then to the next rest.
+Next thing I knew I was two moves (or one giant lunge in my case) from the anchors.
+So if you're dragging don't feel like exercising, sticking to your diet or just struggling up a route, just break it down to a tiny time frame.
 It will make it seem much more reachable and much less harsh.